hexagoncircle/ryan-mulligan-dev/src/blog/project-keyboard-navigation.md

 ## User flow on a keyboard

 After building out the page structure, I tried navigating this site using my keyboard.
 I quickly noticed how tedious it was tabbing through every single one of those CodePen project links.
-Perhaps there was a way to make this interaction and page flow feel more seamless.
+Perhaps there's a way to make this interaction and page flow feel more seamless.

 Experts in the accessibility community may have some really helpful feedback and guidance on these ideas.
 If you're one of them, I'd love to get your thoughts and update this article accordingly!
 You can [message me on Twitter](https://twitter.com/hexagoncircle) or <a href="{% mailToPath title %}" target="_blank" rel="noopener">email me</a>.
 {.callout}